 Well-designed APIs are essential for service communication:

-- API-First Development: Design APIs before implementation
+- Design APIs before implementation

-- Versioning Strategy: Plan for evolution without breaking clients
+- Plan for evolution without breaking clients

-- Contract Testing: Ensure services adhere to their contracts
+- Ensure services adhere to their contracts

-- Documentation: Provide comprehensive, up-to-date documentation
+- Provide comprehensive, up-to-date documentation

 Example of a well-structured API endpoint: